schoenemeyer/CPUvsGPU-Performance-Test/README.md

 ```

 In order to get better performance you might build a verison for your specific CPU or GPU you can build your own Tensorflow Version.
-I executed on the AMD Workstation the following steps:
+I followed the instructions on https://github.com/tensorflow/tensorflow/issues/22053 and executed on the AMD Workstation the following steps:

 - install Java JDK
 ```